 - The Forgotten colonists in Lost Planet 3 were abandoned by NEVEC and left to fend for their own on E.D.N.
 III for 36 years until NEVEC returns to the planet and accidentally rediscovers them.

-- Mass Effect has a throw-away reference to a human colony being found in Alpha Centauri; the colonists set off before the discovery of the settings FTL travel and had no ideal of aliens populating the galaxy.
+- The series has a throw-away reference to a human colony being found in Alpha Centauri; the colonists set off before the discovery of the settings FTL travel and had no idea of aliens populating the galaxy.

 - In Mass Effect 2 the Hugo Gernsback crashes onto a planet with plants that degrade the human mind.
 The crew decides that only those able to repair the ship/get a message out are allowed to eat the food they brought with them with the rest forced to eat and become "like children".
 Shortly afterwards the guys in charge decide this colony life isn't that bad and decide to stay.
 Wehn Shepard and his/her fire team make landfall they quickly learn that while plant life makes human women "like children" it makes the men who eat it turn extremely violent and what happened to the guys in charge including Jacob's dad.

 - Orion's Arm: The exodus from Old Earth following the nanodisaster resulted in many Lost Colonies, though most were re-contacted when the First Federation was formed or sometime later in the next 10,000 years.
 The Metasoft Version Tree maintains "baseline preserves" that are essentially intentional lost colonies.
 The original colonists were baseline humans who wanted to leave Sephirotic civilization and paid Metasoft for worlds where they could preserve their culture undisturbed, although at least one preserve world has rediscovered space travel and rejoined interstellar civilization.

 - The Adventurer Archaeologist Aurel Stein found a Chinese outpost dating to the end of the Han dynasty that had been cut off by the collapse of the dynasty (as detailed in Romance of the Three Kingdoms).
 Ancient Bureaucratic red-tape indicated that the outpost continued to function after it had been cut off, still keeping up Imperial forms as if the dynasty still held the throne.